Melissa Victoria Fernandez, PhD MSc

 Even obsessed scientists take time to enjoy their hobbies!
 My appreciation for chemistry began as a high schooler during photography class.
 I spent countless hours in the dark room experimenting with developing techniques.
 As an adult, I still dabble in film photography and pinhole camera techniques.
 Additionally, many of the images on this website were taken by me during my undergraduate years at FIU in collaboration with Dr. James Quirke.

 There is also significant carry-over between lab skills and cooking/gardening.
 During my spare time on the weekend I am outside landscaping and cooking for the week.
 These actives are not chores; they are the simple pleasures of life.
-I am currently working on a rose garden and converting an edible garden.
+I am currently working on a rose garden and converting the front yard to a xeriscape native garden.

-During my graduate career, I developed a love for aerial silks, lyra, and running.
+During my graduate career, I developed a love for aerial silks, lyra, yoga, and running.